NixOS/nix.dev/source/index.md

 [Nix](https://github.com/NixOS/nix) allows treating Unix processes and file system operations as pure functions.

-It is the basis of an ecosystem of exceptionally powerful tools.
+It is the basis of a growing ecosystem of tools that facilitate repeatable results in software development:
 [Nixpkgs](https://github.com/nixos/nixpkgs) is [the largest, most up-to-date software repository in the world](https://repology.org/repositories/graphs).
 [NixOS](https://github.com/NixOS/nixpkgs/tree/master/nixos) is a Linux distribution that can be configured fully declaratively, with unmatched flexibility.